ucsd-cse29/pa2-hashing-and-passwords/README.md

 ## Handin

+- Any .c files you wrote (can be one file or many; it's totally reasonable to only have one).
+We will run `gcc *.c -o pwcrack -lcrypto` to compile your code, so you should make sure it works when we do that.
+- A file DESIGN.md (with exactly that name) containing the answers to the design questions

-You will hand in your code on Gradescope.
+You will hand in your code to the `pa2` assignment on Gradescope.
 An autograder will give you information about if your code compiles and works on some simple examples like the ones from this writeup.
 Your implementation and design questions will be graded after the deadline with a mix of automatic and manual grading.